-The fact that you have been accepted into this esteemed Faculty, which is steeped in a rich history of scholarship and eminent graduates, should indicate to you that you have all that it takes to be successful.
+The fact that you have been accepted into this esteemed Faculty, which is steeped in a rich history of scholarship, should indicate to you that you have all that it takes to be successful.
+You are entering an environment that will allow you to blossom and tap into your mind's potential.

 Note, however, that for this potential to be actualized, you will have to be conscientious in applying yourself to the rigorous processes of learning and personal development that are at the core of the Social Sciences experience.
-In this Faculty, we are not only interested in the knowledge that you are able to amass, but more so in the skills that you acquire through the process of learning.
-Our goal, therefore, is to equip you to be analytical, to think critically and creatively, to be innovative, and to communicate effectively, all while being rooted in a sound ethical foundation.
+Learning is far more than merely reproducing material and earning good grades.
+The result of true learning is the ability to be analytical, to think critically and creatively, to be innovative, and to communicate effectively, all while being rooted in a sound ethical foundation.
+Our students should be inquirers, raising their own questions, conducting research, and yearning for the exhilaration of hard-won insight.

-Our numerous programmes offer you a wide variety of options, and are designed to allow you to pursue the areas about which you are passionate.
-The surest way to excel in your academic journey is to completely throw yourself into the experience.
+Our numerous programmes offer you a wide variety of options and are designed to allow you to pursue the areas about which you are passionate.
+The surest way to excel in your academic journey is to completely immerse yourself in the experience.
 Choose courses that excite and challenge you, because they will force you to grow.
 Focus on what you can learn, rather than what you need to know to pass an exam.
 Discipline yourself and manage your time effectively.
 Get involved, join a club, pursue a sport, and find ways to build your leadership skills.

 The Faculty of Social Sciences stands ready to support you in your journey.
-We will provide the academic advice and administrative support that you will need.
-But remember, your learning is your responsibility.
-It is up to you to make the most of this tremendous opportunity.
+Difficulties and challenges will come.
+Though they may appear to be insurmountable, our staff stands ready to provide academic advice and administrative support to help you over these hurdles.
+Remember, however, your learning is your responsibility.
+Make the most of this tremendous opportunity.
 We look forward to an enjoyable and productive experience with you.
-Welcome!